 Try as we might to recycle and reuse, recent research reveals that only 31% of plastic waste is actually successfully recycled, putting a huge burden on our landfill sites.
 What's perhaps more frightening is that a lot of the plastic we use ends up in the ocean through litter, transport errors and through our sewer systems.
 In fact, the Ellen Macarthur Foundation estimates there'll be more plastic than fish in the ocean by 2050.

-When you're snorkelling by a tiny island in Fiji or staring out into the Atlantic on your annual leave, you definitely get an appreciation for the ocean and the sea life that inhabits it.
+Whether you're snorkeling by a tiny island in Fiji or staring out into the Atlantic, you definitely get an appreciation for the ocean and the sea life that inhabits it.
 It's sad to think that so much of our plastic consumption ends up there.
 Not only that, but it's that very sea life that suffers.
 In fact, UNESCO reports that plastic debris causes the death of more than 100,000 marine mammals and more than a million seabirds per year.
 Not to mention the microplastics that are ingested by fish that travel up the food chain to us.
-Shocking stuff.
 Of course, plastic is all around us and not only residing in our bathroom cabinets, but it's worth noting that packaging alone accounts for a huge 40% of total plastic usage.

 When you read through all of these awful stats, the situation can look pretty hopeless.
 I mean, we're dealing with eight million tonnes of plastic here—how can we even make a dent?
 The point is that if we keep thinking that it's too late to do anything, then it always will be.
 So it's time for action.